 Is Covid Still A Problem In Thailand?

 Covid is still an ongoing problem in Thailand.
 While around 70% of the Bangkok population have been double vaccinated, the percentage is lower elsewhere in the country.
 If you have been double vaccinated, your symptoms should be mild if you catch it.
 Just be aware that, despite Thailand reopening, Covid has not gone away.
-At the time of writing, infection rates were 7000 to 10,000 a day with 80 to 100 deaths per day.
+However, deaths and hospitalisations have dropped significantly since the end of 2021, even with the arrival of the Omicron variant.

 Do I Have To Wear A Mask In Thailand?

-Be aware, mask wearing is still mandatory outdoors and indoors in Thailand.
+While rules about wearing masks outside in Thailand have been relaxed, be aware that mask wearing is still often required indoors in Thailand.
 For example, you cannot enter shopping malls, workplaces or Bangkok’s BTS and MRT public transport systems without wearing a mask.
 So bring a supply of masks and be prepared to wear them.